-Below are the stages of instant coffee production using a spray dryer:
+The stages of manufacturing instant coffee with a spray dryer are:

-- Cold water is then sent over the beans, in order to improve flavor.
+- Cold water is run through the mixture to extract the bold, rich flavor.

-An indirect fired air heater is used as the spray dryer’s source of hot air in order to preserve the coffee’s flavor; indirect heating does not subject the mixture to the by-products of combustion, like a direct fired air heater.
+- Hot air passes through the mixture, allowing it to dry.
+To preserve flavor, an indirect fired air heater is used as the source of hot air; an indirect air heater does not subject the mixture to the by-products of combustion.